Buildings and architecture of Brighton and Hove: Early 20th century

 Herbert Carden wanted Brighton and Hove's Regency-style buildings to be replaced with Modernist flats in the style of Embassy Court (far right).

-Another 1930s development could have changed the Regency face of Brighton and Hove and redefined it along Modernist lines.
-Wells Coates was commissioned to build a block of flats next to Brunswick Terrace.
-The high-class speculative development was named Embassy Court and was completed in 1935.
-Praise from the Architects' Journal was matched by Alderman Sir Herbert Carden, who campaigned for every other building along the seafront to be demolished and replaced with Embassy Court-style Modernist structures, all the way from Hove to Kemp Town.
-He also wanted to demolish the Royal Pavilion and replace it with a conference centre.
-This encouraged the formation of the Regency Society, the first of many local conservation and architectural interest groups.
+Several streets in the centre of Brighton were widened in the 1920s and 1930s in an effort to improve traffic flow, resulting in the demolition of many 19th-century buildings.
+Wells Coates designed Embassy Court, a block of luxury flats, completed in 1935.
+Praise from the Architects' Journal was matched by Alderman Sir Herbert Carden, who campaigned for the entire seafront to be replaced with similar Modernist structures.
+Carden also proposed to replace the Royal Pavilion with a conference centre, a move which encouraged the formation of the Regency Society, the first of many local conservation groups.

-This era also saw a transformation in Brighton's leisure and entertainment venues as it continued to flourish as a popular resort.
-Many large cinemas, theatres and dance halls were built, some in the fashionable Art Deco style: among them were the Savoy (later ABC), the Astoria, the Regent, the Imperial Theatre and Sherry's Dance Hall—which was near another "much-loved venue", the SS Brighton complex.
-Also in the Art Deco style were the Saltdean Lido and another open-air swimming pool at Black Rock.
-Older buildings given a new look included the Brighton Dome (originally the Royal Pavilion's stables, built by William Porden) and the Brighton Aquarium.
-Local architect John Leopold Denman designed many new buildings, typically in a "well-mannered and individual" Neo-Georgian style: most were for commercial use, such as 20–22 Marlborough Place, Regent House and the offices for the Brighton & Hove Herald newspaper at 2–3 Pavilion Buildings, but the Hounsom Memorial Church at Hangleton and the Downs Crematorium are also his.
-The latter may have been inspired by Harry Stuart Goodhart-Rendel's St Wilfrid's Church on nearby Elm Grove.
-Goodhart-Rendel, a native of Brighton, also produced "his own inimitable response to Modernism" at Princes House, a steel-framed building with red and blue patterned brickwork.
-Several of its neighbouring commercial buildings on North Street are by Denman or the Clayton & Black firm.
+In the same era, Brighton's leisure industry continued to expand, and many entertainment venues were built, some in the fashionable Art Deco style: among them were the Savoy (later ABC) and Regent cinemas and the Astoria and Imperial theatres.
+Also in the Art Deco style were the Saltdean Lido and the Black Rock swimming pool.
+The Dome and Brighton Aquarium both underwent Art Deco modifications.
+The local architect John Leopold Denman designed many new buildings in Neo-Georgian style.
+Most were for commercial use—such as 20–22 Marlborough Place and the newspaper offices at 2–3 Pavilion Buildings—but the Hounsom Memorial Church at Hangleton and the Downs Crematorium are also his.
+The latter may have been inspired by Harry Stuart Goodhart-Rendel's nearby St Wilfrid's Church.
+Goodhart-Rendel, a native of Brighton, produced Princes House, featuring patterned brickwork over a steel frame.
+Several of its neighbouring buildings are by Denman or the Clayton & Black firm.